 The National Waterways Museum Gloucester is housed in an old warehouse with uneven and worn flooring.
 The quayside is a working area and may be slippery in wet or icy weather.
 Please ask a member of our team if you need any help.

 There are pay and display car parks close to the museum with blue badge parking spaces.
 It is a very short walk on a paved surface to the museum.
 We have a wide access, double fronted entrance.

 We recommend you allow at least two hours to enjoy your visit.
 Please ask a member of our team if you need any help at any time.

 The main museum warehouse is fully accessible for wheelchair users.
-No4 Dredger is accessible for wheelchair users from the dock side; sadly wheelchair users aren't unable to board at the moment.
-(We're working on that one.)
+No4 Dredger is accessible for wheelchair users from the dock side; sadly wheelchair users are unable to board at the moment.
+(We're working on that one).